pdidev/tutorial/README.md

 ```

 We need to fill 2 sections in the yaml file:
-* the `data` section to indicate to PDI the type of the fields that are exposed,
+* the `data` section to indicate to %PDI the type of the fields that are exposed,
 * the `decl_hdf5` for the configuration of the Decl'HDF5 plugin

 Only dsize is written as of now, let's add `psize` and `pcoord` to match the content expected described in `ex3.out`.

-# Ex4.
+## Ex4.
 Writing some real data

 We keep the same code and touch only the yaml file again.